SAP-archive/cloud-c4c-ticket-duplicate-finder-ext/README.md

 ### Java-Based Extension Applications

-SAP duplicate ticket finder is a simple Java-based extension application, that demonstrates the integration capabilities, between SAP Hybris Cloud for Customer and SAP Cloud Platform.
+SAP duplicate ticket finder is a simple Java-based extension application, that demonstrates the integration capabilities, between SAP Cloud for Customer and SAP Cloud Platform.

 Implementing a Java-based extension application hosted on the SAP Cloud Platform allows developers to take full advantage of the platform capabilities and implement fully-fledged business processes.
 With the broad set of platform services at your disposal, your extension applications can expand into many scenarios that are impossible or impractical to achieve with an in-app extensibility.